Funding types

 Microscoop

 KWF Dutch Cancer Society offers funding options for all research phases.
-In addition, KWF introduces guideline amounts for project budgets rather than maximum budgets; this means there is no longer a limit on the budget that can be requested for a project.
+KWF applies indicative amounts for project budgets instead of setting maximum budgets.
+This means there is no limit on the budget that can be requested for a project.
 Researchers can request what they need to take a new discovery/development through to the next phase.
-Furthermore, KWF will have the option of providing continuation funding in the event of promising results or to end funding early if the perspectives of a project or development change.
+KWF retains the option to offer continued funding in case of promising results or terminate funding prematurely if the perspectives of a project or development change.

 The funding framework consists of various types of funding, which can be applied for during each research phase.
-The applicable funding and eligibility conditions depend on both the project’s current research phase and the type of funding applied for.
+The applicable funding and eligibility criteria depend on both the ongoing research phase of the project and the type of funding applied for.

 These funding types are available: